readthedocs/readthedocs.org/docs/gsoc.rst

 Google Summer of Code
 =====================

+.. note:: Thanks for your interest in Read the Docs!
+          We are working hard to update the ideas list now that we are accepted in GSOC.
+          Please give us a little while to work on things, and check back on this page for updates.

 Read the Docs is hoping to participate in the Google Summer of Code in 2018.
 This page will contain all the information for students and anyone else interested in helping.